maximw/PieceofScript/docs/usage.md

 <b>storage_name</b> - file name for <a href="functions_storage.md">Storage functions</a>.
 Do not write any file by default.

-<b>skip_assertions</b> - Skip or not assertions made outside of some Endpoint call.
+<b>skip_assertions</b> - skip or not assertions made outside of some Endpoint call.
 Default is true.